-The P0705 code indicates an issue with your transmission range sensor circuit.
-This is the part of your car that tells the ECM what gear your transmission is in.
-When something goes wrong, your car may refuse to change gears or even start.
+The P0705 code indicates an issue with your transmission range sensor circuit, which is the part of your car that tells the ECM what gear your transmission is in.
+When something goes wrong, your vehicle may refuse to change gears or even start.
 That makes fixing this code a high priority.

 There are a variety of repairs that could clear the P0705 trouble code.
-Read on below to learn more about the transmission range sensor and how to diagnose and repair it.
+Please read on below to learn more about the transmission range sensor, diagnose, and repair it.

-The P0705 OBD2 code is a generic powertrain code.
-This means it applies to all vehicles.
-Having said that, it often has different fixes depending on your make and model.
+The P0705 OBD2 code is a generic powertrain code, which means it applies to all vehicles.
+However, it often has different fixes depending on your make and model.
 You should check your vehicle manual for specific repair suggestions before starting the generic diagnosis below.

 The transmission range sensor (TRS) is usually located on the outside of the transmission box.
 In some vehicles, it’s instead inside the transmission, often on the valve body.
-It exists to tell the transmission control center (TCM) the position of the shift lever and gears.
+It exists to tell the transmission control center (TCM) the shift lever and gears’ position.
 This information is then sent on to the engine control module (ECM).

 When the ECM gets an erroneous input from the transmission range sensor, the P0705 OBD2 code is triggered.
 In some cases, when the TRS is faulty, it may report that the engine is in multiple gears at once.